qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Simple iterator in Python FOR i := first TO last BY step DO ...
 END

 would be written as follows in Python:

+7 Unfortunately, terminology is not consistent across languages.
+Euclid uses the term “generator” for what are called “iterator objects” here.
+Python uses it for what are called “true iterators” here.

 ![Figure 6.5 Python iterator...](images/page_302_vector_244.png)
 *Figure 6.5 Python iterator for preorder enumeration of the nodes of a binary tree.
 Because Python is dynamically typed, this code will work for any data that support the operations needed by insert, lookup, and so on (probably just <).
 In a statically typed language, the BinTree class would need to be generic.*